Extensive excavations in Wadi Halfa, in Sudan,1 lead to the discovery of what is arguably the oldest

 for the beginning of the religious concept that later became embodied

-in the cult of Re, the sun god.
+in the Cult of Re, the sun god.
 The bodies were, for the most part,

 nude.
 Many burials contained pottery showing the first signs for

-mortuary offerings, i.e. a burial tradition that continued throughout
+mortuary offerings, which continued throughout

 the ancient history of Sudan.